Click here to see the 2017 list of herbs available for sale. Contact me for an appointment.

 What's Happening 3.4.17

 I am so excited!
-Buck Mountain Herbs has been invited to be a vendor at
+Buck Mountain Herbs will be at Trade Secrets this year.

 Selling plants until July 4, then cut herbs, fresh iced tea mixes, nosegays, herbal salts, seasonings and garlands for kids!